cyrex562/imgui-rs/docs/FAQ.md

 io.Fonts->AddFontFromFileTTF("myfontfile.ttf", 16.0, NULL, ranges.Data);
 ```

 All your strings needs to use UTF-8 encoding.
-In C++11 you can encode a string literal in UTF-8
+In C += 111 you can encode a string literal in UTF-8
 by using the u8"hello" syntax.
 Specifying literal in your source code using a local code page
 (such as CP-923 for Japanese or CP-1251 for Cyrillic) will NOT work!
 Otherwise you can convert yourself to UTF-8 or load text data from file already saved as UTF-8.